 2. Magnetic chalkboard

-This message center features handy compartments at the bottom to hold important things like lunch or library cards, recess duty whistle, etc.
+This message center features handy compartments at the bottom to hold important things, like your lunch, library cards, recess-duty whistle, etc.

 3. Utensil holder